 If you would like more advice on air filters or any other heating or cooling related topics, please contact us at Ernst Heating & Cooling.
 We’ve been providing superior HVAC services to the Metro-East area since 1954.

 Our goal is to help educate our customers in Hamel, Alton, Glen Carbon, Highland, Greenville, and Troy, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about air filters and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about air filters and other HVAC topics, visit our blog.